Tuesday, December 23, 2008

 Up yours, New Jersey

-ng to shut down the state parks because of a budget crisis last may, but now they're giving corporations a tax cut.
+they were going to shut down the state parks because of a budget crisis last may, but now they're giving corporations a tax cut.

 http://www.courierpostonline.com/apps/pbcs.dll/article?AID=/20081015/NEWS01/810150355